MarketSquare/SSHLibrary/atest/README.rst

 Tests are ran using Bash script `python atest/run.py`.
 The script prints help when ran without parameters.

-In order to run the tests with IPv6, ``ipv6`` has to be the first command line option used with ``atest/run.py`` script.
+In order to run the tests with IPv6, the ``::1`` must be used as host variable when running ``atest/run.py`` script.

 Example:
 ::
-    python atest/run.py ipv6 atest
+    python atest/run.py --variable=HOST:::1 atest